djw191/Portfolio/_pages/about.md

 title: "About"
 ---

+I've recently joined the team at [MoonMuse Studio](https://www.moonmuse-studio.com/) as a Programmer, working on their upcoming game *IVOR*.
 I attended UW-Whitewater, graduating Magna Cum Laude with a Bachelor of Science (B.S.) in Computer Science and Media Art and Game Design.
+I'm now a recent graduate of UW-Milwaukee with a Master of
-I'm currently working as a Teaching Assistant while attending UW-Milwaukee pursuing my Master of Science (M.S.) in Computer Science.
-I'm passionate about making games and have worked on a variety of projects with unique programming problems.
+Science (M.S.) in Computer Science.

 <h2>Skills and Talents</h2>
 <h4>Languages</h4>